myrobotbit/PXT-MyServo/README.md

-# pxt-sonar
+# pxt-MyServo
-A PXT package to use sonar sensors (ping) such as the HC-SR04
+A PXT package to use degree servo.